cloudflare/r2-data-catalog-examples/pyspark-notebook/README.md

 EOL
 ```

-You also need to setup a pyspark.toml to let Marimo know about the .env file.
+You also need to setup a pyspark.toml so that your notebook environment will read the .env file.

 ```shell
 cat > pyproject.toml <<EOL